zalyoung/gitlab-handbook/content/handbook/support/workflows/ticket-transfers.md

 GitLab Support uses a single view for all unassigned tickets, regardless of region.
-The tickets in the view are sorted by `Ticket Weight` to highlight the highest-priority issues first, and support engineers are expected to work from the top of the view down.
+The tickets in the view are sorted by `Ticket Weight` to highlight the highest-priority issues first.
+Support engineers are expected to work from the top of the view down.
 Given this process, support engineers will frequently be taking tickets on which the customer has specified a `Preferred region` different from their own.